 During 2019, the Company conducted minimal environmental studies, including surface and groundwater quality monitoring programs to support a potential environmental assessment or permitting application in the future.
-In addition, the Company undertook an ore sorting test program on selected core samples (results of which are expected in Q2 2020), along with low cost maintenance of site infrastructure.
+In addition, the Company undertook an ore sorting test program on selected core samples, along with low cost maintenance of site infrastructure.